-- •Fill and bleed the new system with Wilwood Hi-Temp° 570 grade fluid or higher.
+•Fill and bleed the new system with Wilwood Hi-Temp^o 570 grade fluid or higher.
 For severe braking or sustained high heat operation, use Wilwood EXP 600 Plus Racing Brake Fluid.
 Used fluid must be completely flushed from the system to prevent contamination.
+NOTE: Silicone DOT 5 brake fluid is NOT recommended for racing or performance driving.

-NOTE: When using a new master cylinder, it is important to bench bleed the master cylinder first. - •To properly bleed the brake system, begin with the caliper farthest from the master cylinder.
+•To properly bleed the brake system, begin with the caliper farthest from the master cylinder.
 Bleed the outboard bleed screw first, then the inboard.
 Repeat the procedure until all calipers in the system are bled, ending with the caliper closest to the master cylinder.
-NOTE: When using a new master cylinder, it is important to bench bleed the master cylinder first. - •If the master cylinder is mounted lower than the disc brake calipers, some fluid flowback to the master cylinder reservoir may occur, creating a vacuum effect that retracts the caliper pistons into the housing.
+NOTE: When using a new master cylinder, it is important to bench bleed the master cylinder first.

+•If the master cylinder is mounted lower than the disc brake calipers, some fluid flowback to the master cylinder reservoir may occur, creating a vacuum effect that retracts the caliper pistons into the housing.
 This will cause the pedal to go to the floor on the first stroke until it has "pumped up" and moved all the pistons out against the pad again.
-A Wilwood in-line two pound residual pressure valve, installed near the master cylinder will stop the fluid flowback and keep the pedal firm and responsive. - •Test the brake pedal.
+A Wilwood in-line two pound residual pressure valve, installed near the master cylinder will stop the fluid flowback and keep the pedal firm and responsive.

+•Test the brake pedal.
 It should be firm, not spongy and stop at least 1 inch from the floor under heavy load.
 If the brake pedal is spongy, bleed the system again.